Salary Negotiation: The Complete Guide to Getting Paid What You're Worth

 If pressed:

-"Based on my research, roles like this in [Location] typically range from $[Low] to $[High].
+"Based on my research, roles like this in [Location] typically range from $[Low end of your range] to $[High end].
 I'd want to learn more about the full compensation package before committing to a specific number."

-I understand budget constraints can be real, and I appreciate you being upfront about it.
+I understand budget constraints can be real, and I appreciate the transparency.

-Given that base salary is fixed, I'd like to discuss a few other elements that might help close the gap:
+Given that base salary is at the top of the band, I'd like to discuss a few other elements that could help close the gap:

-1. A signing bonus of $[X] to offset the difference
+1. A signing bonus of $[X] to bridge the difference in year one

 Negotiating beyond salary (total compensation)

-• Flexible hours — Core hours vs. strict 9-to-5
+• Flexible hours — Core hours model vs. strict 9-to-5

-• Additional PTO — Extra vacation days or unlimited policy clarification
+• Additional PTO — Extra vacation days (each day = ~0.4% of salary in value)

 What to do if they say no